Cloud cost management

 Add records to a table in a controlled resource dataset | Yes | Storage charges accrue. |

-Create a cloud environment | Yes |
+Create a cloud app | Yes |

 Compute resource charges accrue.
 JupyterLab (Vertex AI Workbench Instance) and JupyterLab (Spark cluster via Dataproc) |

-Stop a cloud environment | Yes | Compute charges for your disk accrue. |
+Stop an app | Yes | Compute charges for your disk accrue. |

 Run a workflow | Yes | Compute charges for the compute resources for individual task virtual machines accrue.